Thoseb2020/team01/REPORT.md

   <img src="demos/plots/explicit/explicit Phase_plot_4 pi_10000 steps_.png" alt="Phase_plot" width="300">
 </div>

 The results of the simulation align with expectations, i.e., the relationship between velocity and position is conserved over time.
-However, it only seems to work properly for a limited duration.
-As the simulation time increases, instability in the system becomes apparent, triggering dissipative errors and rendering the algorithm unreliable.
+However, it only seems to work properly for a limited interval durations.
+As the simulation interval increases, instability in the system becomes apparent, triggering dissipative errors and results of the algorithm unreliable.

 <div style="display: inline-block; text-align: center; margin-right: 10px;">
   <img src="demos/plots/explicit/explicit Time_evolution_60 pi_10000 steps_.png" alt="Time_evolution" width="300">